Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 The poke command can write any of the devices hanging off the FPGA which includes the LMS6002D transceiver, VCTCXO trim DAC or the Si5338 clock generator chip.

-If `num_addresses` is supplied, the address is incremented by 1 and another poke is performed.

 Valid Address Ranges: